-CIA Exam (3-Part)

-Part Title Exam Length Number of Questions 1 Essentials of Internal Auditing 2.5 hrs 125 multiple-choice 2 Practice of Internal Auditing 2 hrs 100 multiple-choice 3 Business Knowledge for Internal Auditing 2 hrs 100 multiple-choice
+CIA Exam (3-Part) Part Title Exam Length Number of Questions 1 Essentials of Internal Auditing 2.5 hrs 125 multiple-choice 2 Practice of Internal Auditing 2 hrs 100 multiple-choice 3 Business Knowledge for Internal Auditing 2 hrs 100 multiple-choice

 All CIA questions are multiple-choice.
 The exam is offered continually throughout the year.
 The CIA exam is computerized to facilitate easier and more convenient testing.
 Pearson VUE, the testing company that The IIA contracts to proctor the exams, has hundreds of testing centers worldwide.
-The online components of Gleim CIA Review provide exact exam emulations of the Pearson VUE computer screens and procedures so you feel comfortable at the testing center on exam day.
+Online testing is also available in select countries/territories, making testing more convenient.
+The online components of Gleim CIA Review provide exact exam emulations, or mirrors, of the Pearson VUE computer screens and procedures so you feel comfortable at the testing center on exam day.